Teaching - Science, Earth/Space Science Emphasis

 With a teaching - science, earth/space science emphasis bachelor's degree, you will become a confident instructor with the tools to teach science to a variety of ages.
 Through observations, teacher assisting and a full semester of student teaching in your own classroom, you'll work toward building your resume — and your skillset.
 Alongside geology experts and exceptional teachers, you'll learn best practices in leading a successful classroom, while making valuable professional connections.

-Classes for teaching - science, earth/space science emphasis majors may include:
+What classes do teaching - science, earth/space science emphasis majors take?

 Learn more about the teaching - science, earth/space science emphasis major in the UWEC course catalog.